Sue Emerson, Couples Therapist & Individual Counselling, MBACP, BA(Hons)

 I recognise how difficult it can be to take that first step towards seeking the support you need.
 Counselling can be an opportunity to take time out just for yourself as an individual or as a couple to rebuild, enhance or find a way forward in your relationship.

-Problems or situations within people's lives can sometimes lead to generalised anxiety, stress, panic attacks, depression, anger, low self esteem, loneliness and/or suicidal thoughts.
+Problems or situations within people's lives can sometimes lead to generalised anxiety, social anxiety, stress, panic attacks, depression, anger, low self esteem, loneliness and/or suicidal thoughts.
 Through using CBT and/or Mindfulness based therapy, I can offer many different ways to help individuals overcome these issues.

 As part of a therapeutic package, I can also include an intensive CBT based approach in helping people with obesity issues, eating disorders and weight management.
 This type of therapy can be a valuable tool in exploring psychologically what is behind your relationship with food.